Canary Island General Indirect Tax (IGIC) and other tax advantages in the Canary Islands

 As well as the tax advantages available on the islands, there are numerous business development and incentives in a legal and taxation framework guarantee by the European Union (EU).
 These are some of the tax incentives:

-• The Canary Islands Special Zone (ZEC): Is a low tax zone that allows companies in different sectors to pay a special low corporate tax rate of 4%, which is an enormous saving compared with the European Union average, which is 21,3%.
-In the rest of Spain, this tax is 25% for SMEs.
+• Canary Islands Special Zone (ZEC): A special low-taxation system which allows companies from different sectors to pay a special corporation tax rate of 4%, implying a significant fiscal saving if compared to the European Union average of 21.3%.
+In the rest of Spain, this tax is payable at a rate of 25% for SMEs.

-• Tax deduction for production of material goods: A reduction of 50% in Corporation tax applicable to companies that produce agricultural, livestock, fishing and industrial goods.
+• Fiscal deduction for production of material assets: Bonus of 50% on Corporation tax applicable to companies which produce assets in the agriculture, livestock, fishing and industrial goods.

 • Reserve for Investments in the Canary Islands (RIC): Reduction of the tax rate to 90% of revenue provided certain investments in the growth of the business are made.